Observing hidden neuronal states in experiments: Details of intermittent fluctuations around unstable steady states

-To simulate the above hypothesis we added additional instantaneous currents (i.e., to model the effect of non-ideally clamped channels as external forcing that correspond to non-homogeneous terms); see Section~\textit{Computation models} of the main manuscript for details, in particular eq.\,\eqref{eq:WB}.
-The results are depicted in Fig.\,\ref{fig:figS4} in the $(I,V)$-plane (panel (a) and as a corresponding time series $\Ivc(t)$ (panel (b)).
-Both, time profile and $(\Ivc(t),\Vh(t))$-curve closely resemble the fluctuations in the experimental data in Fig.\,\ref{fig:figS3}(a).
+To simulate the above hypothesis we added additional instantaneous currents (i.e. to model the effect of non-ideally clamped channels as external forcing that correspond to non-homogeneous terms); see Section \textbf{Computation models} of the main manuscript for details, in particular eq.\,(10).
+The results are depicted in Fig~\ref{fig:figS4} in the $(I,V)$-plane (panel A) and as a corresponding time series $\Ivc(t)$ (panel B).
+Both, time profile and $(\Ivc(t),\Vh(t))$-curve closely resemble the fluctuations in the experimental data in Fig\,CA in S1 Text.
 Although, these simulations may explain the experimental observations, we do not exclude other possible mechanisms (or a mix of mechanisms).
 To this end, note that the standard VC protocol was designed to stabilise the membrane voltage $V$ at some static reference signal $V_h$, for a given, large enough, control gain $g_c$.
 However, our VC protocol involves slowly varying $V_h$, which causes the neuronal membrane $V$ to quasi-statically stabilise (drift) without ever reaching the true steady state.
 Along the unstable branch, the repulsion (associated with unstable eigenvalues) may not necessarily be constant and thus the degree of effectiveness of the control signal $g_c (V_h- V)$ may vary.
 Noteworthy, this control signal is effectively the proportional control term in the proportional–integral–derivative (PID) control formalism.
 Thus, it is also possible the proportional control does not achieve a full control of more complex physiological processes in which case the control may only be intermittent.
 Other possibilities may include temporary loss of contact between the electrode and the neuronal membrane.
-To elucidate these points, we simulated equation~\eqref{eq:ML} but with variations in $g_c$.
-Specifically, we considered a piecewise-constant $g_c$ corresponding to decreasing its default value (thus modelling loss of control) along the unstable branch of equilibrium; see Fig.\,\ref{fig:figS4}(c) for a simulation.
+To elucidate these points, we simulated the Morris-Levar equation (see \emph{Material and Methods} in main manuscript) but with variations in $g_c$.
+Specifically, we considered a piecewise-constant $g_c$ corresponding to decreasing its default value (thus modelling loss of control) along the unstable branch of equilibrium; see Fig\,DC in S1 Text for a simulation.
 While this scenario bears less resemblance to the experimental observation, it can either be used to rule out this possibility or to consider new experiments to further clarify these observations.